denten-books/plain-text/4-chapter.md

 These stage directions exude a nervous energy one would expect before an erotic
 encounter: Krapp is being clumsy and excited.
-Box Three, Spool Five does indeed contain an account of a past romance, but the encounter Krapp is excited about is with the archive---that is with externalized representations of his own self.
+Box Three, Spool Five does indeed contain an account of a past romance, but the encounter Krapp is most excited about is with the archive---that is with externalized representations of his own self.
 The suggestive stroking of the banana punctuates the onanistic nature of Krapp's archival activity.
 If Krapp is a librarian, he is a librarian of a particular kind: a librarian of the self.

 Let us envision Krapp's archiving habits for a moment.
 The stage directions